 - Traces of vitamins

-Caution: Popcorn is safe for dogs as long as it is plain.
-Any salted or buttered kind which is otherwise coated in flavors is extremely unhealthy for your canine pal!
+Caution: Popcorn is fine for dogs as long as it is plain.
+Any salted or buttered kind which is otherwise coated in flavors is unhealthy for your canine pal!
 Keep their treats as light and natural as possible by giving them plain popcorn in moderation.

 Signs of Distress